matias2018/matias2018/README.md

 <base target="_blank">
 # Hi!
-Call me Matias
+My name is Pedro Matias
 ### I am a developer and I like building stuff for the web.
 I strive to create visually appealing, high-performing, and accessibility-compliant websites.
-This way I'm building experiences for the next generation of consumer facing companies.
+In short, I'm building experiences for the next generation of consumer facing companies.

 <br >